wandyezj/wandyezj.github.io/docs/_drafts/story-game-cocktails-revised-revised.md

 In the first phase: Entrances - players narrate their main characters entrance to the party.

-In the seconds phase: Encounters - player narrate or role play scenes of their character at the party.
+In the second phase: Encounters - players narrate or role play scenes of their character at the party.

 In the third phase: Epilogs - players narrate what happens to their character after the party.